The SuperNova Early Warning System: Brief

 neutrino burst can provide a warning for astronomers that the

-turn-on of supernova light may be soon be presenting itself.
+resulting in a supernova, may be soon be presenting itself.
 A

 number of neutrino experiments with sensitivity to a gravitational